 - Prepare foods in a traditional way, such as fermenting or sprouting grains and legumes, soaking/activating nuts and seeds

-- Consider having a Comprehensive Digestive Stool Analysis (CDSA) which you can organize through many holistic or integrative health practitioners or through Jordan and I.
+- Consider having a Comprehensive Digestive Stool Analysis (CDSA) which you can organize through many holistic or integrative health practitioners.

 Avoid foods that can cause dysbiosis and susceptibility to AS: